-One class each week.
-M. E. Mielke.
-A study of current United States military forces with emphasis on the analysis of the doctrine and mission of the United States Air Force.
-Army and Navy operations, as contributions to the total national defense, are reviewed.
-Current factors affecting today's professional military officers are considered.
-Air S 162 Aerospace Operations Spring, 1 credit, One class each week plus a field trip to a local military installation.
-M. E. Mielke.
-The aerospace forces of the United States are studied with emphasis on the organization and resources of the United States Air Force.
-The elements of strategic offensive and defensive general-purpose and aerospace support forces throughout the world are studied Sophomore Year Air S 211 Development of Military Aviation Fall.
-1 credit One class each week.
-C. R. Andrews.
-Factors leading to the development of aviation, and the concepts and doctrine for the employment of air power are studied.
+Factors leading to the development of aviation and the concepts and doctrine for the employment of air power are studied.
 Topics to be reviewed and analyzed include the history of manned flight, the effects of World War I on the uses of aviation, and the development of pre-World War II aircraft and the political struggles for an independent United States air arm.
-The role of air power in World War II, including strategic bombing, tactical air power, and the role of air superiority in warfare, is examined.
-Air S 212 American Air Power since 1947 Spring.
-1 credit One class each week, C. R. Andrews, The employment of the Air Force since World War II in military and nonmilitary operations to support national objectives.
+The role of air power in World War II, including strategic bombing, tactical air power, and the role of air superiority in warfare, is examined Air S 212 American Air Power since 1947 Spring.

+One class each week

+The employment of the Air Force since World War II in military and nonmilitary operations to support national objectives is discussed.
 Effects of technology on defense policy and strategy are reviewed.
-The part played by the air arm in activities such as the Berlin airlift and national and international relief missions is discussed.
+The part played by the air forces in activities such as the Berlin airlift and national and international relief missions is discussed.
 The role of air power in the Korean conflict, the Cuban crisis, and the Vietnam War is examined from the viewpoint of technology and tactical doctrine.

+Junior Year

-Junior Year Air S 331 Leadership and Communicative Skills Fall.
+Air S 331 Leadership and Communicative Skills Fall.
+3 credits

+Three classes each week

+The course is divided into three major parts.
+Part one provides an introduction to the principles and techniques used in the development of effective communication skills through the use of the interpersonal communication model.
+Part two explores the impact that both individual and group behavior have on organizational goals, with special emphasis on management theories that have evolved to explain human motivation.
+Part three deals with leadership as a function of the management principle of directing.
+Attention is given to the impact that various leadership styles have on human motivation and organizational effectiveness.
+Current leadership research and theory and the responsibilities of command are considered.
+Case-study exercises and oral and written assignments are required.

+Air S 332 Management Spring.
 3 credits.
-Two or three classes each week.
-P. D. Decker.
-Leadership responsibilities at the junior officer level, including the responsibility, authority, and functions of a military commander and his staff, emphasize leadership research and theory.
-Recent approaches to leadership models and the importance of communication skills in any leadership role are considered.
-Casestudy exercises and oral and written assignments are required.
-Air S 332 Management in the Armed Forces Spring.
-3 credits.
-Two or three classes each week.
-P. D. Decker.
-Management at the junior officer level.
-Basic concepts of management and the decision-making process, including planning, organizing, coordinating, directing, and controlling.
-Evaluation processes and techniques used by management are studied.
-Position of management in the world of power and politics, including managerial strategy and tactics, is considered.
-Case studies and oral and written assignments are required.
-Senior Year Air S 461 Armed Conflict and Society Fall.

-3 credits.
-H. L. Reem.
+Three classes each week

+Introductory course that deals with the basic principles of management, including planning, organizing, staffing, and controlling.
+Students will study quantitative and systems management techniques used to enhance the decision-making process.
+The role of management in the development of corporate strategy, tactics, and the use of power is considered.
+Case studies, problem sets, and oral and written assignments are required.

+Senior Year

+Air S 461 Armed Conflict and Society Fall.